-- 1. Verify that your fluorescent light source is centered and provides uniform illumination. - 2.
-If the problem persists, try pixel trimming (see Step 5: Acquisition Settings/Settings/Trim & Blend options p.
-13) to prevent your virtual tissue montages from looking like mosaics. - 3.
-If the problem persists, try to darken the background using the Camera Histogram

-• To adjust the dark point, drag the black triangle towards the graph data but not too far from this (LEFT) to this (RIGHT).
+- 1. Verify that your fluorescent light source is centered and provides uniform illumination. - If the problem persists, try pixel trimming (see Step 5: Adjusting the slide scanning settings>Settings>Trim & Blend options) to prevent your scan montages from looking like mosaics. - If the problem persists, try to darken the background using the Camera Histogram.
+To adjust the dark point, drag the black triangle towards the graph data but not too far from this (LEFT) to this (RIGHT).

-• As a result, your background will be darker and lines in your virtual tissue will be less likely.
+As a result, your background will be darker and lines in your virtual tissue will be less likely.